Kautuka

 A kautuka is a red-yellow coloured ritual protection thread, sometimes with knots, found on the Indian subcontinent.
-It is sometimes called a kalava, mauli, mauli, rakshasutra, pratisara (in North India), kaapu, kayiru, charandu or rakshadhara (in South India).
+It is sometimes called a kalava, mauli, rakshasutra, pratisara (in North India), kaapu, kayiru, charandu or rakshadhara (in South India).
 A kautuka is a woven thread, cord or ribbon, states the Indologist Jan Gonda, which is traditionally believed to be protective or apotropaeic.

 History

 The earlier reference to ritual "red and black" colored thread with a dual function, one of driving away "fiends" and the other "binding of bonds" between the bride and the groom by one's relatives appears in hymn 10.85.28 of the Rigveda (c.
 1500–1000 BCE), states Gonda.

 The pratisara and kautuka in a ritual thread context appear in the Vedic text Atharvaveda Samhita (c.
 1200–900 BCE) section 2.11.

 Ritualistic usage

 Description

 It is the woven thread in the pooja thali (prayer tray).
 It is typically colored a shade of red, sometimes orange, saffron, yellow or is a mixture of these colors.
 However, it may also be white or wreathe or just stalks of a grass of the types found in other cultures and believed to offer similar apotropaic value.
 It is typically tied to the wrist or worn like a necklace, but occasionally it may be worn in conjunction with a headband or turban-like gear.
 Similar threads are tied to various items and the neck of vessels during a Hindu puja ceremony.